Tom Stoppard: Early life and education

 Stoppard was born Tomáš Sträussler, in Zlín, a city dominated by the shoe manufacturing industry, in the Moravia region of Czechoslovakia.
 He is the son of Martha Becková and Eugen Sträussler, a doctor employed by the Bata shoe company.
 His parents were non-observant Jews.
 Just before the German occupation of Czechoslovakia, the town's patron, Jan Antonín Baťa, transferred his Jewish employees, mostly physicians, to branches of his firm outside Europe.
 On 15 March 1939, the day the Nazis invaded Czechoslovakia, the Sträussler family fled to Singapore, where Bata had a factory.

 Before the Japanese occupation of Singapore, Stoppard, his brother, and their mother fled to India.
-Stoppard's father remained in Singapore as a British army volunteer, knowing that as a doctor, he would be needed in its defense.
+Stoppard's father remained in Singapore as a British army volunteer, knowing that as a doctor, he would be needed in its defence.
 When Stoppard was four years old, his father died.
 The writer long understood that Sträussler had perished in Japanese captivity, as a prisoner of war.
 The book Tom Stoppard in Conversation describes this, but the author later revealed the subsequent discovery that his father had been reported drowned on board a ship, bombed by Japanese forces, as he tried to flee Singapore in 1942.

-In 1941, when Tomáš was five, he, his brother, and their mother had been evacuated to Darjeeling, India.
-The boys attended Mount Hermon School, an American multi-racial school, where Tomáš became Tom and his brother Petr became Peter.
+In 1941, when Tomáš was five, he, his brother Petr, and their mother had been evacuated to Darjeeling, India.
+The boys attended Mount Hermon School, an American multi-racial school, where the brothers became Tom and Peter.